sandrocanmart/DataMining1-RAVDESS/README.md

 #### Clustering

 1. Analysis by centroid-based methods.
-2. AAnalysis by density-based clustering.
+2. Analysis by density-based clustering.
 3. Analysis by hierarchical clustering.
 4. Final Discussion